 On April 23, 2015, Jackie sat on a Community Leaders' Forum on WCHL Radio, participating in the segment titled "The Changing Face of Carrboro."

 As a photographer, one of Helvey's pictures was voted best photo on the Environment North Carolina's website, and her images have been featured on numerous websites, in publications, and TV news stories.
 Her photo exhibit, "Happy 100th Birthday Carrboro," featuring the people and places of Carrboro, was part of a group exhibit celebrating Carrboro's 100th birthday, from June-October, 2011, at Carrboro Branch Library.
 It will be part of a permanent collection in the new Carrboro Library.
-She has been the photographer for the Carrboro Farmers' Market for 15 years and worked as a photographer for the Town of Carrboro for more than a decade.
+She was the photographer for the Carrboro Farmers' Market for over 15 years and worked as a photographer for the Town of Carrboro for more than a decade.

 Some of the publications where Jackie's images can be found include the Bon Appétit Magazine and Williams-Sonoma websites, The National Building Museum in Washington DC's book Green Community, Our State Magazine, The Raleigh News and Observer, The Independent, AAA Carolina's GO Magazine, The Chapel Hill News, The Carrboro Citizen, Chapel Hill Magazine, The Herald Sun, Blue Ridge Outdoors, the Carrboro Visitor's Guide, the Chapel Hill/Orange County Visitor's Guide and WTVD TV.